 How CIPP Meets the Need for Environmentally Sustainable Pipe Repairs

 Pipe repair has historically been hard on the environment.
-And with more stringent regulations, as well as a public plea for more environmentally sustainable solutions, plumbing and drain cleaning companies have started looking to alternatives.
+And with more stringent regulations, as well as a public plea for more environmentally sustainable solutions, plumbing and drain cleaning companies have started looking for alternatives.
 One alternative that meets, and even exceeds, the need for environmental sustainability is cured-in-place pipe lining.

 The Need for Environmentally Sustainable Pipe Repairs